digital-asset/daml/docs/source/app-dev/daml-lf-translation.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-How Daml types are translated to Daml-LF
+How Daml Types are Translated to Daml-LF
 ########################################

 This page shows how types in Daml are translated into Daml-LF.
 It should help you understand and predict the generated client interfaces, which is useful when you're building a Daml-based application that uses the Ledger API or client bindings in other languages.

 For an introduction to Daml-LF, see :ref:`daml-lf-intro`.

-Primitive types
+Primitive Types
 ***************

 :ref:`Built-in data types <daml-ref-built-in-types>` in Daml have straightforward mappings to Daml-LF.